Proftoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all lines of the file
+Create a script that removes all lette